jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 Why would anyone want to be left out?

 Political philosophy is supposed to rise above daily politics and create a shared vision for society.
-Only when a body politic works together can its members build a healthy nervous system where individuals and communities get the resources they need to heal the pains of the body politic enough to keep evolution going.
+Only when a body politic works together can its members build a healthy nervous system that heals the pains of individuals enough to keep evolution going.
 A good philosophy makes people realize humans are not the final judge of right or wrong.
 As it is for all creatures, Mother Nature ultimately decides if we are harvesting resources well enough to keep our civilization playing the game of evolution.

 So, while many ignorant polar bears are doomed to suffer for many more years, with a good philosophy, humans can be happy and healthy in a constantly evolving society.

 To evolve, we humans develop new traits.
 We try to change our "genes," so to speak.
 We train techniques to enhance our bodies.
 We change government policies to direct our resources in better ways.
+We open business to utilize goods and services differently.
 We invent tools to solve our problems with lasting solutions.
 And we learn new ideas to expand our minds.

 Whatever traits we develop, we do it to solve our pains.

 Martial arts is a great example.

 Karate, kickboxing, taekwondo, wrestling, aikido, jiu-jitsu, judo, and boxing are our most popular martial arts.
-Each teaches unique techniques like wrist locks or body punches to empower someone to defend themselves.
+Each teaches unique techniques like wrist locks or body punches for self-defence.
 To practice their skills each martial art creates rules that say only their techniques are allowed; there's no kicking in a boxing match, for example.

 The world's martial arts co-existed for many years.
 Inside the disciplines, teachers happily taught their techniques to the next generation, practioners would train almost every day, and the best students would compete in tournaments, get scholarships, and strive to become world champions.
 The rules, history, and ethics of a discipline created a unique fighting philosophy that was kept lively by everyone congregating around experts, debates, and the latest news.